Our Services

 Hypertension over 65 is common, especially for women, but it is not something to ignore or fear.
 It is often silent, manageable, and treatable when addressed early and consistently.

 Understanding your blood pressure, recognizing subtle signs, and having open conversations with a healthcare professional are key steps toward staying healthy and independent.
-If you're concerned about your symptoms or simply want clarity on your risk level, use Ubie's free Hypertension symptom checker as a helpful first step before your next doctor's visit.
+If you're unsure whether your symptoms warrant a doctor's visit or simply want to better understand your risk factors, Ubie's free AI-powered Hypertension symptom checker can help you get clarity and prepare informed questions for your healthcare provider.

 Your health deserves attention at every age.
 Speak to a doctor about any concerns, and take action early when something does not feel right.